The Advisory Panel on Policing Protests Panel members are:

 Since retiring from teaching, he has been involved in mainly voluntary activities, including becoming Chair of Governors (2010-2013) of an inner-city primary school, a trustee of a small-scale medical research charity, a member of the Community Justice Panel and working as an Independent Custody Visitor.

-He serves as a member of the Professional Conduct Panel of the National College for Teaching and Leadership and is also a Lay Member for the Employment Tribunal service.
+He serves as a member of the Professional Conduct Panel of the Teaching Regulation Agency and is also a Lay Member for the Employment Tribunal service.

 Michael is married with two adult sons.
 His personal interests include music, travel and sport